And I would walk five hundred more,

 - Three Chords and the Truth: This is the Story is composed of only Charlie and Craig, one acoustic guitar, and occasional percussion.
 Their voices and stories are given plenty of room to breathe as a result.

-- Title Track: Every album except This is the Story and Persevere has one.
+- Title Track: Every album except This is the Story, Persevere and Let's Hear it for the Dogs has one.

 - Vocal Tag Team: Charlie and Craig sing every song together.